LuCeHe/lucehe.github.io/_posts/2019-3-27-differentiable-argmax.md

 ```

 However, if one realizes that by multiplying a probability distribution by itself and normalizing a few times, the extreme values are going to get more extreme, until one gets a one-hot localization of the maximal value.
+Then by a sequence of cumsum, clip and reduce_sum one can get the element with the maximal probability value.

 I assume we lose in speed, since several operations have to be put in place, and we gain the differentiability property.

 My brute force attempt, that I still have to make flexible to any input shape (check the len variable, and a few places where I might not have been careful enough yet):